Tan-Yu/DSF1_Group1_FooTanLoh/README.md

 ## Concluding Remarks and Learning Points
 - Utilised a new technique Isolation Forest to remove anomalies effectively from the dataset.
-- Low CO2 emissions does not mean Happiness Levels are lower.
+- The higher the CO2 emissions, the higher the Cantril Ladder Score (a.k.a.
+Happiness).
-- But higher Internet Usage brought higher levels of Happiness!
+- The higher the Internet Usage, the higher the Cantril Ladder Score (a.k.a.
+Happiness).
-- Internet Usage is a better predictor than CO2 emissions per capita.
+- Internet Usage is a better predictor than CO2 emissions per capita in predicting the Cantril Ladder Score.
-- CO2 emissions may not necessarily be a bad predictor.
+- CO2 emissions may not necessarily be a bad predictor in predicting the Cantril Ladder Score.

 ## Contributions
 Jin Rui - Isolation Forest, Data Extraction and Visualisation